deadlyvipers/dojo_rules/introduction.md

-Hi, my name is Jan.
+Hi, my name is Jan and my favorite Code-School path is ruby.